 On first approaches a conspicuous memorial cross will be seen standing on the high ground to the south side of Foynes Island.
 Beneath it Saint Senan's Hospital may be easily identifiable by its flat-roofed building situated to the south of the railway station.
 The first leg of the northeast approach should be on a line of bearing 215° of Hospital towards the Long Rock marker buoy.
 During this first approache 2.4 to 3.4 metres of water will be found mid-channel.

 The Long Rock starboard buoy is in about 3.4 metres of water and situated to the west of a patch of rocks that border the channels eastern side of the same name.
 Leave the Long Rock buoy to port whilst entering.

 About 400 metres further on from this is the Elbow Rock port buoy situated in 5 metres of water.
-This marks an outlying rock at the south edge of foul ground on the island side called the Elbow Rock.
+This marks an outlying rock at the southern edge of foul ground on the island side called the Elbow Rock.
 Leave this to starboard.

 Continue on 100 metres towards the East Jetty and the channel is clear to make towards the moorings or the pontoon.

 The pontoon can accommodate approximately 8 visiting boats, 4 club boats, the club crash-boat and 12 dinghies.
 All other boats are kept on swinging moorings on the southeast side of Foynes Island.
 Yacht owners are advised to consult the HM as there may be spare moorings.

 Alternatively you may anchor there in stiff mud, as close as possible to the more southerly moorings so as not to obstruct vessels using the east entrance - buoy the anchor.
 In strong northwest to southwest winds it is best to anchor east of Foynes Island’s Gammarel Point.